Persian Cat

 History

 The Persian is an ancient breed, with a history that spans thousands of years.
-These cats – or cats with a similar appearance – can be seen on hieroglyphics that date back to approximately 1684 BC.
-During the 1500s, Europeans were introduced to cats that probably served as the foundation to modern Persians and Angoras, when they accompanied Phoenician and Roman caravans.
+These cats—or cats with a similar appearance—can be seen on hieroglyphics that date back to approximately 1684 BC.
+However, the exact origins of the breed are unknown since we have no written history this far back.

 Sometime during the 1600s, an Italian composer and adventurer named Pietro della Valle described Persian cats from the Khorazan region of Persia, noting that most had long, silky, gray coats.
 His manuscript, known as Voyages de Pietro della Valle, mentions that the cats made their way to Persia from India with Portuguese travelers.